cpputest/cpputest.github.io/index.markdown

 $ git clone git@github.com:cpputest/cpputest.git
 {% endhighlight %}

-CppUTest can also be added to your git repor as a git submodule
+CppUTest can also be added to your git repo as a git submodule.

 {% highlight bash %}
 $ git submodule add https://github.com/cpputest/cpputest.git